bishiguro/ExercisesInC/reading_questions/thinkos.md

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).

+An example of real-world virtualization is shopping on Amazon.
+You can purchase an item from any seller with equal ease, regardless of the distance and work it takes behind the scenes to prepare and deliver that package to you.

 2) What is the difference between a program and a process?

+A process is a software object that represents a running program, and isolates it from the other running programs on the machine.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?

+Its primary purpose is to allow users to use complex software without having to understand its implementation.
+It creates the illusion of a simpler mechanism than actually exists under the hood.

 4) What is the kernel?

+The part of the operating system responsible for core capabilities, such as creating threads.

 5) What is a daemon?

+A process that runs in the background and provides operating system services.

 ## Chapter 3